voidfunction/FabCon25SparkWorkshop/module-1-developing-spark/developing-spark.md

 # 🚀 Exercise 1 - Developing Spark Applications

 Welcome to this hands-on lab!
 In this exercise, you'll explore key concepts and techniques for building efficient Spark applications.
-Get ready to dive in!
+Let's dive in!

 ## 🔥 How to Get Started
 You have two ways to approach this lab: